15 Ways To Get To Know Your Neighbors

 15. Go for a bike ride or hiking together.

-Knowing your neighbors is a great way to provide that extra level of security to your community.
-We rely on the police to cruise the area looking for trouble spots.
-A well-informed neighborhood is one that provides that “crime watch” feel and actuality.
+Knowing your neighbors is a great way to provide your community with extra security.
+We rely on the police to patrol the area looking for trouble spots.
+A well-informed neighborhood provides that “crime watch” feel and reality.
 Be aware of who is driving down the street.
 Alert neighbors if you think the door-to-door solicitor/salesperson may be casing the homes looking for that weak link.

 I don’t expect delivery from Utah to Ohio; but, my vote for cookies would be for toll house or Snickerdoodles, with Snickerdoodles being my absolute favorite.
 A handful hot from the oven with a big glass of milk makes even the coldest winter day, more cheerful.